marcolarranaga/ias12wiki/models/nemo4.0/compile/coupled/compiling_nemo_4.0_coupled.md

 mv cpp_NTATL025-ML00.fcm cpp_IAS12-NOW-ML00.fcm
 ```

-Check the cpp file to see that it does not contain the key_agrif:
+Check the cpp file to see that it does not contain the key_agrif, the file just need to contain:

 ```bash
 bld::tool::fppkeys key_diahth key_iomput key_mpp_mpi key_nosignedzero key_oasis3